cornerstone-consulting/INFIODocs/infio-docs.md

 To perform reconciliation, click Trigger Reconciliation button to compares the source and target server.

+If any mismatches are detected or certain tables or schemas are missing from the target server, INFIO will flag them for review.
+The detailed error log file can be found at the following location:
+`User/Administrator/infio/migration/<wave_name>/<server_name>/<database_name>/ddl_scripts/babelfish_compatible/<deployment_errors_{db_name}>`.

 ---

 ##### Babelfish Deployment - DMS Migration task